konkuk-project/Portfolio/README.md

 # Portfolio

-1. This is the Portfolio Webpage I made for a job.
+1. This is the first Portfolio Webpage.
 (Create)
+2. Making for my resume portfolio
-2. html, css, javascript
+3. html, css, javascript